crytic/building-secure-contracts/development-guidelines/workflow.md

 Check for known security issues:

 - [ ] Review your contracts with [Slither](https://github.com/crytic/slither).
 It has more than 40 built-in detectors for common vulnerabilities.
 Run it on every check-in with new code and ensure it gets a clean report (or use triage mode to silence certain issues).
-- [ ] Review your contracts with [Crytic](https://crytic.io/), which checks for 50 issues that Slither does not.
-Crytic can help your team stay on top of eachother, easily surfacing failures in Pull Request status on GitHub.
+- [ ] Review your contracts with [Crytic](https://crytic.io/).
+It checks for 50 issues that Slither does not.
+Crytic can help your team stay on top of each other too, by easily surfacing security issues in Pull Requests on GitHub.

 Consider special features of your contract:

-- [ ] Are you contracts upgradeable?
+- [ ] Are your contracts upgradeable?
 Review your upgradeability code for flaws with [Slither](https://github.com/crytic/slither/wiki/Upgradeability-Checks) or [Crytic](https://blog.trailofbits.com/2020/06/12/upgradeable-contracts-made-safer-with-crytic/).
 We've documented 17 ways upgrades can go sideways.
 - [ ] Do your contracts purport to conform to ERCs?
 Check them with [`slither-check-erc`](https://github.com/crytic/slither/wiki/ERC-Conformance).
 This tool instantly identifies deviations from six common specs.
 - [ ] Do you have unit tests in Truffle?
 Upgrade them to security properties with [`slither-prop`](https://github.com/crytic/slither/wiki/Property-generation) and run them through Echidna.
-- [ ] Do you integrate with any 3rd party tokens?
+- [ ] Do you integrate with 3rd party tokens?
 Review our [token integration checklist](./token_integration.md)) before relying on external contracts.

 Visually inspect critical security features of your code:

 - [ ] Review Slither's [inheritance-graph](https://github.com/trailofbits/slither/wiki/Printer-documentation#inheritance-graph) printer.
-You'll want to avoid inadvertent shadowing and C3 linearization issues.
+Avoid inadvertent shadowing and C3 linearization issues.
 - [ ] Review Slither's [function-summary](https://github.com/trailofbits/slither/wiki/Printer-documentation#function-summary) printer.
-Review function visibility and access controls.
+It reports function visibility and access controls.
 - [ ] Review Slither's [vars-and-auth](https://github.com/trailofbits/slither/wiki/Printer-documentation#variables-written-and-authorization) printer.
-Review access controls on state variables.
+It reports access controls on state variables.

 Document critical security properties and use automated test generators to evaluate them: